hametuha/gulp-skeleton/README.md

 Besides `simple`'s structure...

-- Libraries and images are copied to your assets folder
+- Libraries and images are copied to your assets folder.
 - SCSS include path are overrapped with Storefront.
+- All files in `includes` directory will be required automatically.

 ```
 YOUR_DIR